kestra-io/docs/docs/administrator-guide/monitoring/README.md

 Since Elasticsearch is used to store all executions & metrics, you can easily make a dashboard with [Grafana](https://grafana.com/) or [Kibana](https://www.elastic.co/kibana) in order to follow your Kestra instance.

-In a near future, we will provide a template dashboard as a quick start
+In a near future, we will provide a template dashboard as a quick start.

+## Kestra endpoint
+Kestra expose some internal endpoint on management port (8081 by default) depending on servers:

+* `/worker`: will expose all current running task on this worker
+* `/scheduler`: will expose all current scheduled flows on this scheduler with next date

 ## Others micronaut default endpoint
-Since Kestra is based on [Micronaut](https://micronaut.io), the [default micronaut endpoint](https://docs.micronaut.io/latest/guide/index.html#providedEndpoints) is enabled by default :
+Since Kestra is based on [Micronaut](https://micronaut.io), the [default micronaut endpoint](https://docs.micronaut.io/latest/guide/index.html#providedEndpoints) is enabled by default on port 8081 :

 * `/info` [Info Endpoint](https://docs.micronaut.io/snapshot/guide/index.html#infoEndpoint) with git status informations.
 * `/health` [Health Endpoint](https://docs.micronaut.io/snapshot/guide/index.html#healthEndpoint) usable for add an external heathcheck on application.